 This syndrome causes fluctuating skeletal muscle weakness that worsens with use and improves with rest.
 Myasthenia gravis symptoms involve eye, facial, oral and pharyngeal, axial, and limb muscles in varying combinations and degrees of severity.
 Initial symptoms include muscle weakness, particularly in the eyes, face and neck.
 Patients may have difficulty swallowing, chewing or speaking, and may have double vision.
 Others are fatigue, especially later in the day which can be aggravated by emotional stress, systemic illness such as a viral respiratory infection, menstrual cycle, pregnancy, hypothyroidism or hyperthyroidism, and other factors.

-Myasthenia Gravis Cause
+Myasthenia Gravis Cause, diagnosis

 The reasons are many, divided initially between those rare congenital myasthenic syndromes, which are genetic, and the bulk of myasthenia gravis, which is acquired and autoimmune.
 Therapeutic considerations differ for early-onset myasthenia gravis, late-onset, and MG associated with the presence of a thymoma.
 Most myasthenia gravis patients can be treated effectively, but there is still a need for more specific immunological approaches.
 It is possible that certain medications, such as statin drugs used to lower cholesterol levels, could aggravate this condition.